Synchronized step multilevel Markov chain Monte Carlo: Experimental results

-Here, we show the importance of adaptation and resynchronization for the SYNCE coupling algorithm as discussed in \cref{subsec:covariance-adaptation,subsec:resynchronization}.
-We run two different experiments for this example with the number of levels set to $L=6$ and the number of samples in each level set to 50,000.
+for $\ell=0,1,\dots,L$.
+The posterior distributions are visualized in~\cref{fig:both-gaussian-posterior}.
+This example extends the first problem by introducing rotation in addition to the shift.
+This added complexity allows us to isolate and highlight the importance of adaptation and resynchronization discussed in~\cref{subsec:covariance-adaptation,subsec:resynchronization}.
+We run two different experiments with the number of levels set to $L=6$ and the number of samples in each level set to 50,000.
 We discard the first 20,000 samples as burn in and apply any adaptation in this period to get a good estimate of the adaptation parameters.
-In the first experiment, we compare the vanilla SYNCE coupling method without adaptation and resynchronization (\cref{alg:synce-coupling}) with the maximal coupling method.
-This is a fair comparison as the proposals in the maximal coupling method are state dependent and it was observed that the other existing methods performed similarly.
-In the second experiment, we compare three algorithms: SYNCE-A, SYNCE-AR and independent proposal.
-SYNCE-A refers to the proposed SYNCE coupling method with only adaptation i.e, setting $\omega_{\ell}=0$ for $\ell=1,2,\dots,L$ in \cref{alg:synce-coupling-adaptive} and SYNCE-AR refers to the SYNCE coupling method with adaptation and resynchronization.
-This experiment highlights the importance of both scaling and resynchronizing the Markov kernel to enhance correlation in all the levels.
+In the first experiment, we compare the baseline SYNCE coupling method without adaptation and resynchronization (\cref{alg:synce-coupling}) with the maximal coupling method (\cref{alg:maximal-coupling}) for Gaussian random walk proposals.
+In the second experiment, we compare three algorithms: SYNCE-A, SYNCE-AR (\cref{alg:synce-coupling-adaptive}) and the independent proposal (\cref{alg:independent-proposal-coupling}) coupling method.
+SYNCE-A refers to the proposed SYNCE coupling method with only adaptation i.e, setting $\omega_{\ell}=0$ for $\ell=1,2,\ldots,L$ in \cref{alg:synce-coupling-adaptive}.